softwaresaved/fair-research-software/episodes/02-fair-research-software.md

 - [CodeRefinery][coderefinery] - training and e-Infrastructure for research software development
 - A [self-assessment checklist for FAIR research software][fair-rs-checklist], by the Netherlands eScience Center and Australian Research Data Commons
-- [Awesome Research Software Registries][awesome-research-software-registries] - a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery
+- [Awesome Research Software Registries][awesome-rs-registries] - a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery